Devolutions/doc/docs/en/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/create-account-website-hub-personal.md

 1. Select a ***Folder*** in which to save your website entry.
 1. Click ***Save***.

 Your credentials are now securely stored in a new website entry in {{ en.DHUBP }}.
-The next time you log in to the same account, {{ en.DWL }} will detect it and you will be able to retrieve your credentials.
+The next time you log in to the same account, the {{ en.DWL }} will detect it and you will be able to retrieve your credentials.
 Follow our step-by-step instructions for [retrieving your credentials](/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/retrieve-credentials-hub-personal/).